 When we started full-time RVing, our biggest concern was how to find Campgrounds and RV parks that would accommodate our RV fifth wheel toy hauler.
 Now, several years later, we’ve mastered how to locate great campsites through several different resources.

-There’s a lot of talk amongst RV travelers regarding Walmart’s RV overnight parking policy lately.
+Lately, there seems to be a lot of talk about the Walmart overnight RV parking policy.
 Is it fact or is it fiction?
 And, if it’s true, why is Walmart now rolling up the welcome mat and saying no to RVs?

 Did you know that there are thousands of RV friendly places where you can park for free for an overnight?
 In fact, you can travel across the United States without paying for a single campground!
 I mean, why pay a campground or RV park $35-$50 a night just to pull in for the night to get some sleep?
 Let’s take a look at where to find these free RV overnight parking options.

 As full-time RVers, most of us have heard the parking terms boondocking, moochdocking and lotdocking however, there’s also another called Farmdocking.
 Farmdocking is when Farmers (or Ranchers) permit an RVer to park on their farm in lieu of helping with chores.
 Payment is in the form of work.